rangerjo/tutor/README.md

 ## Configuration

 `tutor` is designed to create exams and solutions with one single document source.
 Furthermore, the individual utilities provided by `tutor` can be configured.
-This can be done in either of two ways:
+This can be done in one of three ways:

 1. Use the `#default-config()` function and patch your configuration.
 The following example would configure the solution mode and basic line spacings to 8 millimeters: